During the fall of 2004, Patrick O’Neill began having episodes where he would get weak and dizzy, and his vision would blur.

 It wasn’t until the sixth or seventh doctor he saw that he got his diagnosis: narcolepsy.

+He has been living with narcolepsy ever since.
 Now 29 and an AP Chemistry and Integrated Chemistry-Physics teacher at Munster High School, narcolepsy dominates O’Neill’s daily life.

 He can’t drive, and even walking around town can be dangerous, which makes him highly dependent on others.